The wake-up call

 Did the leopard change his spots (mentality, issues) since?
 Yogananda purported that Jesus of self-maiming commands, non-planning for the morrow, and far worse (Matthew 5) is one of the six gurus (teachers) in the church that Yogananda set up in 1935 in California.

 Many who are mad as march hares claim notoriously that God or Jesus is on their side.
-However, when Jesus was alive, he reserved his teachings and kingdom for Jews only, and had his disciples do likewise (Vermes 2012).
-Moreover, the much later-added missionary command (Matthew) is very, very likely forged.
-Better be warned than taken in gruesomely.
+However, when Jesus was alive, he reserved his teachings and kingdom for Jews only, and had his disciples do likewise.
+The Bible scholar Geza Vermes sums it up:

 Forgeries are not delicate

-There was much forgery in the early church, notable bible scholars like Bart D. Ehrman inform us; he has written books about those swindles.
+You might think the early church was a garden without weeds, but there was much cheating (forgery) in the early church.
+That is what formidable bible scholars like Bart D. Ehrman inform us.
+Dr Ehrman has written several books about those swindles.

 What to do?
 Run away, as Sir Alfred Hitchcock once said, "Run, little boy," cried Hitchcock, leaning out of the car.